-The key difference between Ulcerative colitis and Crohns disease is that in Ulcerative colitis person usually suffers from abdominal pain, losing weight and superficial inflammation occurs in the innermost linings of the intestinal walls and extended up to colon only; in the Crohn’s disease whole Gastrointestinal tract get inflamed right from the top of mouth to the anus.
+The key difference between Ulcerative colitis and Crohn’s disease is that in Ulcerative colitis person usually suffers from abdominal pain, losing weight and superficial inflammation occurs in the innermost linings of the intestinal walls and extended up to colon only; in the Crohn’s disease whole Gastrointestinal tract get inflamed right from the top of mouth to the anus.
 Inflammatory Bowel Disease (IBD) can occur at any stage of life.

-However, both the disease share almost same symptoms and can be marked due to the abnormal response of body’s immune system.
+However, both the disease share almost the same symptoms and can be marked due to the abnormal response of the body’s immune system.
 The word ‘Inflammatory‘ arose from the Greek word flame which means ‘to be set on fire,’ it usually starts when body’s immune system takes food, bacteria, and other favorable particles as a foreign body and starts acting against them.
-These diseases are commonly found in developed countries like the USA, it is believed that due to lack of germ resistance development in the body has partly contributed to the occurrence of IBD.
+These diseases are commonly found in developed countries like the USA, it is believed that due to the lack of germ resistance development in the body has partly contributed to the occurrence of IBD.

 People get confused with the Ulcerative colitis and Crohns’s disease, hence to know it better it is useful to study the difference between both.
 Though both the diseases affect the gastrointestinal tract and fall under the umbrella known as Inflammatory Bowel Disease (IBD).

 |Meaning||Ulcerative colitis is said to be as the inflammation in the linings of rectum, and especially large intestine or colon.||Crohn's disease may affect any or whole part or the Gastrointestinal tract right from mouth to the anus and affects both small and large bowel.|

 |Distribution||Affects only large bowel.||Affects small and large bowel i.e. small intestine and the beginning of the colon.|